Visible Intermodal Prevention and Response team: 2007 Indianapolis bus searches

-In 2007 some Indianapolis bus passengers complained to representative Dan Burton that TSA searches violated their unalienable rights.
-Burton replied that Al Qaeda was interested in attacking buses and that the Global War on Terror was still on.
+In 2007, some Indianapolis bus passengers complained to representative Dan Burton that the TSA searches violated their unalienable rights.
+Burton replied that Al-Qaeda was interested in attacking buses and that the "War on Terrorism" was still ongoing.

 DHS Office of Inspector General report (2008)

 This report studies problems at VIPR.
 It "identified concerns regarding chain of command, unclear missions, and insufficient communication".
 It noted progress, but said those issues were "undermining agency efforts to advance mass transit security".

 It especially discussed the controversial VIPR deployments on the weekend of July fourth in 2007.
-The TSA gave only short notice the local authorities about the VIPR plans, and did not consult them.
+The TSA gave the local authorities short notice about the VIPR deployments, and did not consult them.
 This disrupted the plans that local authorities had created to deal with holiday traffic.
-Local transit officials had to work overtime accompanying VIPR teams unfamiliar with local systems such as rail stations; TSA did not reimburse local groups for overtime.
-TSA also compromised the anonymity, and thus safety, of Air Marshals by requiring them to wear clothing identifying themselves as Federal Air Marshals.
+Local transit officials had to work overtime accompanying VIPR teams unfamiliar with local systems such as rail stations; the TSA did not reimburse local groups for overtime. the TSA also compromised the anonymity, and thus safety, of Air Marshals by requiring them to wear clothing identifying themselves as Federal Air Marshals.
 VIPR deployments also caused tensions with transit officials and police unions.
-After these incidents, TSA tried to improve its communication, including setting up a Joint Coordination Center.
+After these incidents, the TSA tried to improve its communication, including setting up a Joint Coordination Center.

 The report also mentions a letter in which the National President of the Federal Law Enforcement Officers Association described the VIPR exercises as "clearly a waste of scarce Federal Air Marshal resources."